Former KKK Leader David Duke Praises Trump For Tweet About 'Killing' Of White Farmers In South Africa

 — David Duke (@DrDavidDuke) August 23, 2018

-In 2016, South Africa passed a law, allowing “the expropriation of property for a public purpose or in the public interest, subject to just and equitable compensation.”
+In 2016, South Africa passed a law allowing “the expropriation of property for a public purpose or in the public interest, subject to just and equitable compensation.”

-The country’s government is now legally allowed to force white South Africans to give up their land for a fair price, so that the government can redistribute it to black South Africans, according to Vox.
+The country’s government is now legally allowed to force white South Africans to give up their land for a fair price so that the government can redistribute it to black South Africans, according to Vox.

 As Reuters reported, South African President Cyril Ramaphosa’s spokeswoman said Trump was “misinformed,” and a tweet from South Africa’s official government account said the following.